ST School Pocket Money Fund: 2026 Bursary Guide

 Eligibility & Application Tips

 - Referral first: Approach your child's school counsellor, form teacher, or a partner social service agency (SSA).
-They manage the end-to-end application and submit it to STSPMF.
+They manage the application and submit it to STSPMF.

 - Documents to prepare: NRIC/Birth Certificate, proof of residence, payslips or income declarations for each working family member, and bank account details for disbursement.